 This blog is a continuation of 15 Life Lessons From a Medical Intuitive, Part One, which reminds us of those moments when just one sentence brings your friend, client, or an audience from their heads into their hearts.
 Or when you unexpectedly say something so profound you can’t help placing your pinky to your mouth and lowering your head a bit like Dr. Evil!

 I’ve found that when I’m in my heart, the right words flow effortlessly.
-And I love when I verbalize something that I hadn’t planned on saying — transforming rigidity into love, and chaos into clarity.
+And I love when I verbalize something that I hadn’t planned on saying!

 Here are some of my favorite “room silencers” from my lectures, private sessions and meditations, or as we used to say in 1991, “The things that make you go 'hmmmm.'”
 Feel free to add your own in the comments section or comment on how these affect you!
 Or just tell me which are your favorites!

 - Perhaps the single most effective tool that everyone knows about (and is always available to us) is also the single most difficult to do, but not for the reasons we tell ourselves.
 You don’t have to be a master at mind control to meditate.
 You don’t need to be on a mountaintop in Tibet.
 You don’t need to focus on a candle or reach inner Nirvana; you just have to do your best.

 - Escaping duality, living in perfect health and never having any emotional or physical pain is a pipe dream that sells a lot of books and workshops.
 But in my twenty years in the healing arts and metaphysical sciences, I've never met anyone who was seeking this “Nirvana” who was also healthy.
 We have to better understand our pain and make friends with our "Shadow Selves" to be whole.
 Wholeness is the better goal; not constant bliss.

 - Manifestation goals, dream boards, and making uninspired plans are okay, but they can also take you away from what is happening now.